-- Mediate between the parties involved to resolve the issues. - Seek an apology from the Member. - Any other action capable of resolving the complaint. - 6.7.3 If a member of the public making a complaint is not satisfied with the action to be taken through informal resolution they can make a request in writing to the Monitoring Officer for reconsideration.
-If appropriate, the Monitoring Officer may then recommend additional mediation, reconsider the original action proposed, or refer the complaint to Consideration Sub-Committee. - 6.8 Refer the Matter for Investigation - 6.8.1 It is expected that the Monitoring Officer will refer only the most serious potential breaches for investigation or where the Member fundamentally disputes or does not accept the allegations in the complaint. - 6.8.2 If a complaint has been referred for investigation, the Monitoring Officer, in consultation with the Independent Person, will appoint a person to undertake the investigation and this may be either a Council Officer or an outside agent, depending on the complexity and subject of the complaint. - 6.8.3 The Investigating Officer will inform the complainant and Member of the process and proposed timescale of the investigation.
-The investigation may involve interviewing both parties and possibly other witnesses, together with reviewing any relevant documentation or paperwork. - 6.8.4 The Investigating Officer will prepare a draft report on the outcome of the investigation and provide the complainant and Member with a copy for review and comment. - 6.8.5 The Investigating Officer will submit a final version of the report to the Monitoring Officer that will make a finding that either (a) there has been a potential-breach of the Code of Conduct or (b) there has not been a potential breach of the Code of Conduct.
-The final report will also be sent to the complainant and Member. - 6.8.6 The Monitoring Officer will submit the Investigating Officer's report to the Consideration Sub-Committee. - 6.8.7 An investigation will be completed within 12 weeks of a referral by the Monitoring Officer.
-The Consideration Sub-Committee will meet within two months of the final report being submitted to the Monitoring Officer. - 6.9 Refer the matter to the Consideration Sub-Committee - 6.9.1 The Monitoring Officer can refer a complaint direct to the Sub-Committee if it is considered that there is a potential breach of the Code but there is no dispute over the events in relation to the complaint and an investigation is not considered necessary.
+- 6.7.2 The Monitoring Officer, in consultation with the Independent Person, may take any of the following actions:- - Take such steps as they think appropriate to prevent a future breach of the Code including training, guidance and introducing or amending policies/protocols. - Ask the Whips to address the issue raised within their political parties or with an individual Member. - Mediate between the parties involved to resolve the issues. - Seek an apology from the Member. - Any other action capable of resolving the complaint. - 6.7.3 If a member of the public making a complaint is not satisfied with the action to be taken through informal resolution they can make a request in writing to the Monitoring Officer for reconsideration.
+If appropriate, the Monitoring Officer may then recommend additional mediation, reconsider the original action proposed, or refer the complaint to Consideration Sub-Committee. - 6.8 Refer the Matter for Investigation - 6.8.1 It is expected that the Monitoring Officer will refer only the most serious breaches for investigation or where the Member fundamentally disputes or does not accept the allegations in the complaint. - 6.8.2 If a complaint has been referred for investigation, the Monitoring Officer, in consultation with the Independent Person, will appoint a person to undertake the investigation and this may be either a Council Officer or an outside agent, depending on the complexity and subject of the complaint. - 6.8.3 The Investigating Officer will inform the complainant and Member of the process and proposed timescale of the investigation.
+The investigation may involve interviewing both parties and possibly other witnesses, together with reviewing any relevant documentation or paperwork. - 6.8.4 The Investigating Officer will prepare a draft report on the outcome of the investigation and provide the complainant and Member with a copy for review and comment. - 6.8.5 The Investigating Officer will submit a final version of the report to the Monitoring Officer that will make a finding that either (a) there has been a breach of the Code of Conduct or (b) there has not been a breach of the Code of Conduct.
+The final report will also be sent to the complainant and Member.

-6.9.2 If a member of the public making a complaint is not satisfied with the action to be taken through informal resolution they can make a request in writing to the Monitoring Officer for reconsideration.
+- 6.8.6 The Monitoring Officer will submit the Investigating Officer's report to the Consideration Sub-Committee. - 6.8.7 An investigation will be completed within 12 weeks of a referral by the Monitoring Officer.
+The Consideration Sub-Committee will meet within two months of the final report being submitted to the Monitoring Officer. - Refer the matter to the Consideration Sub-Committee - 6.9.1 The Monitoring Officer can refer a complaint direct to the Sub-Committee if it is considered that there is a breach of the Code but there is no dispute over the events in relation to the complaint and an investigation is not considered necessary. - 6.9.2 If a member of the public making a complaint is not satisfied with the action to be taken through informal resolution they can make a request in writing to the Monitoring Officer for reconsideration.
 If appropriate, the Monitoring Officer may then recommend additional mediation, reconsider the original action proposed, or refer the complaint to Consideration Sub-Committee.